LeooDer/ECS_189L_GameProject_TheStruggle/ProjectDocument.md

 An instance of the IPlayerCommand MovePlayerJumpMovement is bound to Player’s Jump input that is mapped to Space Key and implements jump movement.

-Player’s Fire1 input is mapped to Ctrl Key or Mouse right click and use to implement Throw.
+Player’s Fire1 input is mapped to Ctrl Key or Left Mouse Click and use to implement Throw.
 When the PlayerController detects the Fire1 input, a new projectile is instantiated for a player to shoot with its velocity and lifespan set in PlayerController and ProjectileController.

 ### Input States